cbonoz/ethnyc25/notes.md

 SimpleOffer
 ---

-One click form collection and payments backed by smart contracts for any service backed by PYUSD.
+One click form collection and stablecoin payments backed by smart contracts for any service.

 Demo: https://simpleoffer.vercel.app